daimlertruck/dt-ui/CONTRIBUTING.md

 3. A component package with a boilerplate will be created in the workspace `react-packages` 🎉

-4. All the integration with storybook and `dt-ui-react` main library will be provided automatically.
+4. All the integration with storybook and `dt-dds-react` main library will be provided automatically.

 ### 4.4.
 When to use Types / Interfaces